 Dyslipidemia is characterized by an elevation of LDL-C, triglycerides or both.
 Dyslipidemia is viewed as an important predictor of cardiovascular events, including heart attack and stroke, and a cause of cardiovascular disease.
 It is estimated that 71 million American adults, or approximately 33%, have high LDL-C levels, which is a major risk factor for cardiovascular disease.
+We estimate from 2013 data that over 33 million patients are prescribed statins, of which a little more than half, or 19 million, are secondary prevention patients.
+Of these 19 million secondary prevention patients, approximately 10 million are ASCVD patients who are not at goal.
 Furthermore, it is estimated that over 30% of American adults have elevated triglycerides above 150 mg/dL, and high levels of triglycerides are even evident in patients with normal cholesterol levels.
-If untreated, high levels of triglycerides may lead to more serious illnesses, such as atherosclerosis (plaque build-up in the arteries) and pancreatitis (inflammation of the pancreas).
+If untreated, elevated triglycerides levels may lead to more serious illnesses, such as atherosclerosis (plaque build-up in the arteries) and severely elevated triglyceride levels may lead to pancreatiits (inflammation of the pancreas).
 The dyslipidemia market has achieved approximately \$22 billion in worldwide drug sales in 2013 and remains one of the largest therapeutic markets.